kubernetes/website/docs/home/contribute/participating.md

 For PRs that require no review (typos or otherwise trivial changes), approvers can enter an `lgtm` comment, indicating no need for further review and flagging the PR with approval to merge.

-### Teams and groups within SIG-DOCS
+### Teams and groups within SIG Docs

-You can get an overview of [SIG-DOCS from the community github repo](https://github.com/kubernetes/community/tree/master/sig-docs).
+You can get an overview of [SIG Docs from the community github repo](https://github.com/kubernetes/community/tree/master/sig-docs).
 The SIG Docs group defines two teams on Github:
  - [@kubernetes/sig-docs-maintainers](https://github.com/orgs/kubernetes/teams/sig-docs-maintainers)
  - [@kubernetes/sig-docs-pr-reviews](https://github.com/orgs/kubernetes/teams/sig-docs-pr-reviews)